Skip to main content

 Sheri Tingle

-Sheri Tingle is not just a speaker and trainer; she’s your warm, welcoming guide to an educational adventure where learning feels like a breeze.
-With over three decades of experience, Sheri is known for her open, friendly demeanor and enthusiasm.
-Sheri’s workshops are more than just presentations—they are conversations where every voice is heard, and every idea welcomed.
-Her goal is not just to impart knowledge but to engage with participants on a deeper level, igniting curiosity and sparking meaningful discussions.
+Sheri Tingle is not just a speaker and trainer; she is your warm, welcoming guide to an adventure where learning feels fun.
+Sheri is known for her open, friendly demeanor and enthusiasm.
+You can look forward to a workshop that is more than a presentation, it is an atmosphere where every voice is heard, and every idea is welcomed.
+Her goal is not just to impart knowledge but to engage with participants, igniting curiosity and sparking meaningful discussions.

 Sheri is a storyteller and example giver who actively engages participants while offering real-life scenarios tailored to industry and professional needs.
-She connects with each participant by interweaving her diverse, broad based professional background, wide array of curiosities, travel experiences from 36 different countries, and multicultural studies.
-Sheri makes learning an enjoyable adventure.
+She connects with participants by interweaving her diverse, broad based professional background, wide array of curiosities, travel experiences from 36 different countries, and multicultural studies.

 Jason Torf, Esq.

-Jason M. Torf is a bankruptcy and creditors’ rights partner in the law firm Tucker Ellis LLP, a 250-attorney, full-service law firm with offices throughout the United States.
+Jason M. Torf is a bankruptcy and creditors’ rights partner in the law firm Tucker Ellis LLP.
 Jason regularly represents clients in helping them solve their problems with troubled customers, both in bankruptcy proceedings and otherwise.
-He is a frequent speaker to NACM, CFDD and other credit and finance groups to help them understand practical steps their companies can utilize to minimize risk and maximize their recovery when dealing with a financially troubled customer.
+Jason is a frequent speaker to NACM and other credit groups to help them understand practical steps their companies can utilize to minimize risk and maximize their recovery when dealing with a financially troubled customer.

 Nancy Watson-Pistole, CCE, ICCE